-What you may not know is most sponsors or promoters of these events do not pay these winnings out of money set aside for the contest.
-Instead they purchase prize indemnity insurance or putting contest insurance to cover the possibility that they will need to award these prizes.
+What you may not know is that most sponsors or promoters of these events don't pay these winnings out of money set aside for the contest.
+Instead, they purchase prize indemnity insurance or putting contest insurance to cover the possibility that they will need to award these prizes.

 What Is Prize Indemnity Insurance?

 If you offer a grand prize at an event, you may need prize indemnity or indemnification insurance.
 This coverage, which is often referred to as hole in one insurance for golf events, pays an indemnity to the insurer of a contest if a participant wins a prize.